RetroPie/RetroPie-Docs/docs/lr-mame2003.md

 > **Note** As of January 29, 2017 it is no longer necessary to manually add `hiscore.dat` to your installation as it is automatically included by RetroPie-Setup

 lr-mame2003 will attempt to keep a permanent record of any high scores you set, but some games will not save these by default.
 A supplementary file called `hiscore.dat` is required for these ROMs to save scores.
 This file can be [downloaded from the MAME 2003 'metadata' repository](https://raw.githubusercontent.com/libretro/mame2003-libretro/master/metadata/).
-Save and transfer 'highscore.dat' to:
+Save and transfer 'hiscore.dat' to:
 ```
 /home/pi/RetroPie/BIOS/mame2003/
 ```